 Maybe you want to live free from money stress and anxiety.
-Or, perhaps you’re like me, pursuing a savings rate so you can aggressively invest and grow wealth to maximize future flexibility and freedom.
+Or, perhaps you’re like me, aggressively investing to grow wealth.

 1. After-Tax Savings Rate